“There is not one blade of grass, there is no color in this world that is not intended to make us rejoice” -John Calvin

 Amazing Grace in the life of William Wilberforce: John Piper

-u know you can print out a bunch of Piper books for FREE?
+Did you know you can print out a bunch of Piper books for FREE?
 Amazing, isn't it?
 Well, let me recommend printing out "Amazing Grace in the life of William Wilberforce."
 It is such an awesome biography.
 William Wilberforce lived his life trying to abolish slavery.
 Piper does a phenomenal job of telling Wilberforce's story...and guess what?
 THEY ARE MAKING IT INTO A MOVIE!
 I cannot believe it!
 I'm so excited!
 And apparently Piper had something to do with it, so you know it'll be good.

-: "If we would....rejoice in [Christ] as triumphantly as the first Christians did; we must learn, like them to repose our entire trust in Him and to adopt the language of the apostle, "God forbid that I should glory, save in the cross of Jesus Christ...Who of God is made unto us wisdom and righteousness and sanctification, and redemption" -Wilberforce
+Great quote: "If we would....rejoice in [Christ] as triumphantly as the first Christians did; we must learn, like them to repose our entire trust in Him and to adopt the language of the apostle, "God forbid that I should glory, save in the cross of Jesus Christ...Who of God is made unto us wisdom and righteousness and sanctification, and redemption" -Wilberforce

 -----------------------------------------------------------------------------------------------------------------